getodk/docs/docs/tutorial-entities.rst

 Update a problem's status
 --------------------------

 You can now capture information about problems that are addressed or that still need action.
-However, this is not all that useful because problems that have been addressed are still visible from the "Respond to problem" form which could lead to confusion and duplication of effort.
+However, this is not all that useful because problems that have been addressed are still visible from the "Address problem" form which could lead to confusion and duplication of effort.

-We'd like to filter out addressed problems from the select in "Respond to problem" so that it only shows problems that require action.
+We'd like to filter out addressed problems from the select in "Address problem" so that it only shows problems that require action.

-Let's update a problem Entity's status when the "Respond to problem" form is filled out about it.
+Let's update a problem Entity's status when the "Address problem" form is filled out about it.
 We'll then be able to filter out ``problems`` with a ``status`` of ``addressed``.

 #.
 Declare that this form's submissions should update Entities in the ``problems`` Entity List:

    #.
-Go to the ``entities`` sheet of the "Respond to problem" form.
+Go to the ``entities`` sheet of the "Address problem" form.
    #.
 In the ``list_name`` column, put ``problems``
    #.
 Delete the ``label`` column if it exists because this form does not need to update the label of ``problem`` Entities.
    #.
 In the ``entity_id`` column (you may need to add it), put ``${problem}`` to indicate that the value of the ``problem`` form field represents the unique identifier of the ``problem`` Entity to update.